Ill. Admin. Code tit. 23, § 33.60 - Candidate Selection

 4) Information about the candidate's work

-affected school or district operations, policies and procedures;
+school or district operations, policies, and procedures;

 5) Examples of the candidate's analytical

-student assessments to improve student learning; and
+from student assessments to improve student learning; and

 6) Evidence of curriculum development,

-student assessments or other initiatives that resulted from the candidate's
+student assessments, or other initiatives that resulted from the candidate's

 involvement with school committees.

-f) Each applicant shall interview face to
+e) Each applicant shall interview with no

 Notes